Protect Your Property

 Building Encroachments – An encroachment from an adjoining property may restrict the full use and enjoyment of your property.
 If the encroachment is from your property onto adjacent lands, you may be faced with the effort and expense of removing it.
 Realizing this at the outset may influence your decision to purchase or at least eliminate any surprises later.

 Easements – Some properties are affected by easements which can restrict the use of the property.
 A neighbour may have a right-of-way over part of your property or an easement for underground services may exist which curtails your plans to build a garage.
+All active instruments registered against your title will be listed on a BLC but not necessarily shown.

 The Association of Manitoba Land Surveyors encourages you to use a traditional system of “full disclosure”, through a proper title review and a surveyed building location before committing to an investment in real estate.